big32mike/big32mike.github.io/_posts/2019-04-16-macaroni_and_cheese_with_a_side_of_cli_gem.markdown

 ---

 ### Introduction
 Macaroni and Cheese is a staple of family gatherings, and a go-to comfort food for me.
 As my homage to fromage, I built a CLI scraper of the [Macaroni and Cheese category](https://allrecipes.com/recipes/509/main-dish/pasta/macaroni-and-cheese/) at [Allrecipes.com](http://allrecipes.com).
-The planning and time management aspect of the project was more challenging than writing the code.
+The planning and time management aspects of the project were more challenging than writing the code.
 This is my restrospective.

 ### Planning...
 ...was not a big part of my process.
 While traveling I fell behind by underestimating the project scope.
 I overestimated the object complexity requirements before having a working interface.
 I also overestimated the project portion focused on scraping mechanics, and prioritized that effort.
 Next time build the house before furnishing it, using this post as a blueprint.